 While vendors are never given email addresses, they may request us to send occasional emails to our membership.
 You as a user have a right to opt out of receiving these emails, and may do so by updating your profile online.
-By selecting 'Prevent vendors from sending email to you' will stop any further mailings.
+Selecting "I do not wish to receive communications from IDUG partners about products services and events of interest to DB2 professionals" will stop any further mailings.
 Alternately, you may send an email to mailto:firstname.lastname@example.org and a support representative will handle your request promptly.

 - Special Offers and Updates

 We send all new members a welcoming email to verify password and username.
 Established members will occasionally receive information from the IDUG and a newsletter.

 On rare occasions it is necessary to send out a strictly service related announcement.
 For instance, if our service is temporarily suspended for maintenance we might send users an email.
 Generally, users may not opt-out of these communications, though they can deactivate their account.
 However, these communications are not promotional in nature.

 - Customer Service

 We communicate with users on a regular basis to provide requested services and in regards to issues relating to their account we reply via email or phone, in accordance with the users wishes.

 - Legal Disclaimer

 Though we make every effort to preserve user privacy, we may need to disclose personal information when required by law wherein we have a good-faith belief that such action is necessary to comply with a current judicial proceeding, a court order or legal process served on our Web site.

 We share aggregated demographic information with our partners.
 This is not linked to any personally identifiable information.